Chem 40005 - Clinical Chemistry » Summer 2021 » Module 5 Quiz

 Which one of the following lipid metabolic pathways involves the removal of excess cellular cholesterol from cells and returning it to the liver for excretion?

-A. Reverse-cholesterol transport
+A. Intracellular-cholesterol transport

-B. Intracellular-cholesterol transport
+B. Reverse-cholesterol transport

 C. Exogenous